platformsh/platformsh-docs/overview/git-push.md

 ```
 We supplied a build hook in `.platform.app.yaml` (here it is transforming scss
 files to css).
 It is a good time to run  anything that needs to change the main
-file system (when deployed it will turn read-only)
+file system.
+(Because after the build hook, it will turn read-only.)
 ```

       Executing pre-flight checks...

 ```
 Platform.sh just ran some static security checks on the code.
 There are some
-vulnerabilities it will refuse to deploy (you can force it but its not a good
+vulnerabilities it will refuse to deploy.
+(You can force it but its not a good
-idea).
+idea.)
 ```

       Compressing application.